 - The notice tells you how to request a hearing if you aren't satisfied.
 Most hearings are conducted over the phone.

 - It's a good idea to save copies of all forms and notices related to your appeal.
 If needed, you can also request a copy of your appeal record (PDF, 1.22 MB).

 You'll get a notice with the Marketplace Appeals Center's final decision about your eligibility.
 Your Marketplace eligibility may change, depending on the decision.
 For example:

 - If you appealed your eligibility for coverage, the letter will tell you if you qualify to buy a Marketplace plan.

-- If you appealed your eligibility for financial assistance, the letter will say if you qualify to use a different amount of premium tax credit each month, for savings on out-of-pocket costs, or for coverage through your state's Medicaid or CHIP programs.
+- If you appealed your eligibility for financial help, such as premium tax credits or cost-reductions, the letter will say if you qualify to use a different amount of premium tax credit each month, for savings on out-of-pocket costs, or for coverage through your state's Medicaid or CHIP programs.

-The letter will explain how the Appeals Center reached its decision, and your next steps.
+- The letter will explain how the Marketplace Appeals Center reached its decision, and your next steps.